-We will not accept your Outstanding Notes for exchange if you do not follow the exchange offer procedures.
-We will issue Exchange Notes as part of this exchange offer only after a timely receipt of your Outstanding Notes, a properly completed and duly executed letter of transmittal and all other required documents.
-Therefore, if you want to tender your Outstanding Notes, please allow sufficient time to ensure timely delivery.
-If we do not receive your Outstanding Notes, letter of transmittal and other required documents by the expiration date of the exchange offer or you do not otherwise comply with the guaranteed delivery procedures for tendering your Outstanding Notes, we will not accept your Outstanding Notes for exchange.
-We are under no duty to give notification of defects or irregularities with respect to the tenders of Outstanding Notes for exchange.
-If there are defects or irregularities with respect to your tender of Outstanding Notes, we will not accept your Outstanding Notes for exchange unless we decide in our sole discretion to waive such defects or irregularities.
+We will not accept your outstanding notes for exchange if you do not follow the exchange offer procedures.
+We will issue exchange notes as part of this exchange offer only after a timely receipt of your outstanding notes, a properly completed and duly executed letter of transmittal and all other required documents.
+Therefore, if you want to tender your outstanding notes, please allow sufficient time to ensure timely delivery.
+If we do not receive your outstanding notes, letter of transmittal and other required documents by the expiration date of the exchange offer or you do not otherwise comply with the guaranteed delivery procedures for tendering your notes, we will not accept your outstanding notes for exchange.
+We are under no duty to give notification of defects or irregularities with respect to the tenders of outstanding notes for exchange.
+If there are defects or irregularities with respect to your tender of outstanding notes, we will not accept your outstanding notes for exchange unless we decide in our sole discretion to waive such defects or irregularities.